Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 ## Use the Plugin

 You can view the plugin code in Jenkins' [Github repository](https://github.com/jenkinsci/contrast-continuous-application-security-plugin).
-In the Jenkins dashboard, go to **Manage Jenkins** in the left sidebar, and select the **Configure System** page to find the "Contrast TeamServer" profiles section.
+In the Jenkins dashboard, go to **Manage Jenkins** in the left sidebar, and select the **Configure System** page to find the Contrast Connections section.

 ### Contrast API settings